Skip to content

 import polars as pl

-from blueno import Blueprint, DataFrameType, blueprint
+from blueno import Blueprint, DataFrameType

 RAND_SIZE = 10